SylvCrane/Azima/README.md

 4. Submit a pull request to the main branch and request a review from the listed authors.

 ## Authors
-This project was developed by the following team:
+This project was developed by the following developers:
 - Brandyn Cronin
 - Maxinne Santico
 - Navjot Sandhu